-Despite their shortcomings, however, statistics of urban and rural population are useful in describing the diversity within the population of a country or area.
+Despite their shortcomings, however, statistics on urban and rural population are useful in describing the diversity within the population of a country or area.

-The definition of urban/rural areas is based on both qualitative and quantitative criteria that may include any combination of the following: size of population, population density, distance between built-up areas, predominant type of economic activity, conformity to legal or administrative status and urban characteristics such as specific services and facilities.i Although statistics classified by urban/rural areas are widely available, no international standard definition appears to be possible at this time since the meaning differs from one country or area to another.
-The urban/rural classification of population used here is reported according to the national definition, as indicated in a footnote to this table and described in detail in the technical notes for table 2 of the Historical Supplement. iiThus, the differences between urban and rural characteristics of the population, though not precisely measured, will tend to be reflected in the statistics.
+The definition of urban/rural areas is based on both qualitative and quantitative criteria that may include any combination of the following: size of population, population density, distance between built-up areas, predominant type of economic activity, conformity to legal or administrative status and urban characteristics such as specific services and facilities1.
+Although statistics classified by urban/rural areas are widely available, no international standard definition appears to be possible at this time since the meaning differs from one country or area to another.
+The urban/rural classification of population used here is reported according to the national definition, as indicated in a footnote to this table and described in detail in the technical notes for table 2 of the Historical Supplement2.

-Coverage: Urban and total population by sex are shown for 117 countries or areas.
+Coverage: Urban and total population by sex are shown for 120 countries or areas.